parro-it/ebansoft.com/src/posts/gash-how-to-build-a-shell-tokenizer-in-go.md

 $ git clone https://github.com/parro-it/gash/strings-tokenization
 ```

-## Source files skeleton

-TODO: merge chapter "Source files skeleton" with "project scaffolding"

 We will use a `tokenizer` sub-module for the
 tokenizer.
 We will write the source code
-in a `tokenizer/tokenizer.go` file, and unit tests in
+in `tokenizer/tokenizer.go`, and unit tests in
-file `tokenizer/tokenizer_test.go`.
+`tokenizer/tokenizer_test.go`.

-Create a skeleton of the two files with an
+Create a skeleton of the two files with `package`
-always failing test, and check it effectively fail:
+declaration and an "always failing" test, and check it effectively fails:

 __tokenizer/tokenizer.go__
 ```go